SeattleTestbed/docs/EducationalAssignments/LeftPadPartThree.md

 ```

 ### Code Analysis
 Let's analyze one of the bugs in this implementation.
 According to the specifications in [Part One](https://github.com/SeattleTestbed/docs/blob/master/EducationalAssignments/LeftPadPartOne.md), it should return RepyArgumentError if there are two '\n' which isn't implemented in this code, moreover, this code inserts spaces before '\n', as a result you can't see the indentation.
 Another bug is that it should first update the length and write.
-Furthermore,  this code doesn't check if len(data) is greater than self.length when offset is less then self.length.
-It also assumes self.lenght = 0 which means that the file would be empty.
+Furthermore,  this code doesn't check if len(data) is greater than self.length when offset is less than self.length.
+It also assumes self.length = 0 which means that the file would be empty.
 Moreover, This example doesn't use any locks so you can introduce race conditions and perform a variety of attacks.

 ## What to turn in?